OpenNebula/docs/source/deployment/references/one_scalability.rst

 Core Tuning
 ---------------------------

 OpenNebula keeps the monitoring history for a defined time in a database table.
 These values are then used to draw the plots in Sunstone.
 These monitoring entries can take quite a bit of storage in your database.
-The amount of storage used will depend on the size of your cloud, and the following configuration attributes in :ref:`oned.conf <oned_conf>`:
+The amount of storage used will depend on the size of your cloud, and the following configuration attributes in :ref:`monitord.conf <mon_conf>`:

 -  ``MONITORING_INTERVAL_HOST``: Time in seconds between each monitoring cycle.
 Default: 180.
 This parameter sets the timeout to pro-actively restart the monitoring probe in the standard ``udp-push`` model.
--  collectd IM\_MAD ``-i`` argument (KVM only): Time in seconds of the monitoring push cycle.
-Default: 60.
 -  ``HOST_MONITORING_EXPIRATION_TIME``: Time, in seconds, to expire monitoring information.
 Default: 12h.
 -  ``VM_MONITORING_EXPIRATION_TIME``: Time, in seconds, to expire monitoring information.
 Default: 4h.
--  ``MONITORING_INTERVAL_DB_UPDATE``: Time in seconds between DB writes of VM monitoring information.
-Default: 0 (write every update).

-.. important:: It is highly recommended to increase the ``MONITORING_INTERVAL_DB_UPDATE`` and the ``IM_MAD-collectd`` ``-i`` argument when running more than 5K VMs, so as not to overload DB write threads.
-Usually a slow response time from the API when running a high number of VMs is caused by this.
+-  ``PROBES_PERIOD``: Time, in seconds, to send periodic updates for specific monitoring messages.

 If you don’t use Sunstone, you may want to disable the monitoring history, setting both expiration times to 0.